salesforce-misc/hyper-ir-lsp/README.md

 ## Installation

-For Visual Studio Code, we offer a pre-packaged plugin:
+For Visual Studio Code, we offer a pre-packaged Visual Studio Code plugin:

-1. Download the correct `*.vsix` package for your operating system
+1. Download the correct `*.vsix` package for your operating system from the [latest release](https://github.com/vogelsgesang/hyper-ir-lsp/releases/)
 2. Inside Visual Studio, press `Cmd` + `Shift` + `P` to open the command picker
 3. Choose the "Extension: Install from VSIX..." command
-4. In the file picker which opens, choose the downloaded `.vsix` file
+4. In the file picker, choose the downloaded `.vsix` file
 5. (Optional) Install the "Graphviz Interactive Preview" extension.
 This extension will be required to display the control flow graphs of Hyper IR functions.
-6. You are all set.
-There is no need to restart Visual Studio Code.

 Usage in other editors (neovim, emacs, IntelliJ, ...) is also possible.
 All functionality is contained inside the Language Server.
 This Language